Our Conservation & Sustainability Approach

 At Keuzi, we are working to do our part by building a responsible supply chain that creates high-quality, low-impact, long-lasting products.
 We prioritize natural fibres and materials, and we will work with our production partners to carefully consider alternatives to chemicals and plastics which produce waste that endangers our planet’s ecosystems.
 Where synthetic materials have clear performance and/or durability advantages, we push for those derived from recycled or plant-based sources.

 We have a goal of only partnering with suppliers and manufacturers who meet high measures of sustainable practices, and who are transparent in their pursuit of continual improvement over their footprint and processes.

 Along with this, we’re aware of how important it is for the world to move quickly to make a meaningful difference in the fight against climate change - so we have committed to eliminating all virgin plastic from our supply chain.

-So more than just a goal, this environmental commitment to eliminating plastic extends across all of our products, packaging, and office supplies, and is in place to and help you, our customers, to make the right choice by the planets through more conscious purchasing decisions.
+So more than just a goal, this environmental commitment to eliminating plastic extends across all of our products, packaging, and office supplies, and is in place to help you, our customers, to make the right choice for our planet through more conscious purchasing decisions.